mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

 \end{equation}
 $$</div>

-When calculated once by the end of the fourth second is
+When calculated once by the end of the fourth second, it is:

 <div>$$
 \begin{equation}